SickChill/SickChill.Wiki/Synology-install.md

 1. Go into SickChill and make a backup.
 2. Go to the Synology Package Center and remove the old package SickChill.
-3. Then install latest SickChill package from [Synocommunity](https://synocommunity.com/), the installation screen/wizard has the new URL.
+3. Then install latest SickChill package from [SynoCommunity](https://synocommunity.com/).
-   `git://github.com/SickChill/SickChill.git`
 4. Restore your backup, and restart SickChill.

 That's it. :+1: